 Having a proof-of-concept, where you build a track record of success before accepting investment will assist investors determining the potential viability of the business.

-Developing your marketing strategy
+10. Develop your marketing strategy

 In order to market your clothing brand effectively, you’ll need to plan your marketing strategy with the following steps: